 When growing with a hydroponic system, you depend on water as the essential growing mechanism.
 Just like a gardener that has been fouled with bad soil, you can’t expect to grow a fruitful crop with contaminated water.
 Water is not only composed of H20 (Hydrogen and Oxygen).
-It also holds dissolved minerals and substances that can be both good or bad for your plants.
+It also holds dissolved minerals and substances that can be both good and bad for your plants.
 Just because the water that you use for your grow is the same that you drink, does not mean that it is the best option for your plants.
-Well water, tap water or spring water all have the potential to contain water treatment chemicals, pathogens or minerals that may impact your grow.
+Well-water, tap water, or spring water all have the potential to contain water treatment chemicals, pathogens, or minerals that may impact your grow.
 They may impact your pH, nutrient levels, and the ability of your plants to uptake nutrients.
 Don’t fret, these “grow contaminants” are pretty easy to take care of yourself.

 How Do I Test My Water?

 One of the most common issues when using tap water is the added chlorine and ammonia.
 When combined these make chloramine.
 Chlorine and ammonia are used to make water drinkable for the public.
 If it was just chlorine in the water, you could let the water aerate for 24 hours and the chlorine would evaporate.
 Unfortunately, chloramine has a much slower evaporation rate.
 To test your water for chlorine levels, you can use the same chlorine testing strips that you would use in your swimming pool.
 As a rule of thumb, the closer you live in proximity to the source of distribution the higher your chlorine level tends to be.
 However, in very large municipalities there are chlorine boosting stations throughout their distribution routes.
 This prevents “chlorine overload” at a distribution near the source.
 To learn more about what may be in your water, you can also visit your local municipality.
 It is also good to learn what other minerals may be present.